by Andrea M. Darcy

 What do I do if I think I have a problem with distraction habits?

 You can start with self-help.
 Read up about topics like repressed anger, attachment theory, and childhood trauma.
 You might also find mindfulness hugely helpful when it comes to getting in touch with your long-avoided thoughts and feelings.
 (Our free, easy to read, and comprehensive Guide to Mindfulness is a great place to start).

 Ultimately, the help of a professional is advised.
 Repressed emotions and memories can be overwhelming to navigate alone, and friends and family can be too invested to be the help they mean to be.
 It can be a huge relief to have the unbiased support a counsellor or psychotherapist provides.

 Harley Therapy puts you in touch with counsellors and psychotherapists who can help you navigate repressed emotions and experiences.
 Not in the UK?
-We can also connect you with experienced Skype Therapists wherever you are.
+We can also connect you with experienced Online Therapists wherever you are.